RexiRexii/Remade-Lua/README.md

 # Remade-Lua
-lua functions recreated in order to use them instead of addresses well not you have to use em cause roblox inlined functions lo
+lua functions recreated in order to use them instead of addresses. well now you have to use em cause roblox inlined functions lo